alkhe/fluxette/README.md

 ```

 ### flux.dispatch(...actions)
-`flux.dispatch(...actions)` takes an action, an array of actions, or an argument list of actions.
-It synchronously runs all actions through each store reducer, and calls any registered listeners afterwards.
+`flux.dispatch(...actions)` takes an action, an array of actions, or an argument list of both.
+It first passes them through middleware, synchronously runs them through each store, and calls any registered hooks afterwards.

 ```js
 import { dispatch } from './flux';